-Our sample was not, and was not intended to be statistically valid.
-Of 40 students selected for testing, three or 7.5% of our sample was determined to have a status change either not reported to NSLDS or not reported timely to the NSLDS within the sixty day requirement.
+Our sample was not, and was not intended to be, statistically valid.
+Of the forty students selected for testing, three students, or 8% of our sample, had incorrect effective dates reported to NSLDS.

 Identification as a Repeat Finding, if applicable